commandus/lorawan-network-server/README.md

 Default value is "json".
 The identifiers are stored in memory.

-Option "lmdb" is a little bit safer and suitable for low-memory installations.
+Option "lmdb" is a little safer and suitable for low-memory installations.

 Option "txt" is slow and useful for debug only.

 #### Message queue

-Received messages are send to the database(s) as soon as possible.
+Received messages are sent to the database(s) as soon as possible.
 In case the database system is not avaliable for some reason, received messages stay in the queue until database has up.

 Option "messageQueueStorageName" set name of file name (or directory name).